Azure/ResourceModules/docs/wiki/Fetching latest changes - Scenario 1 Module library only.md

          ```PowerShell
         Publish-ModuleToPrivateBicepRegistry -TemplateFilePath "D:\ResourcesModules\arm\Microsoft.KeyVault\vaults\deploy.bicep" -ModuleVersion "0.4.740" -BicepRegistryName 'adpsxxazacrx001'  -BicepRegistryRgName 'artifact-rg'
         ```
-        As the modules to be published are more than one a Powershell Script that calls the `'Publish-ModuleToPrivateBicepRegistry'` function for each of the modules can be created.
+        As the modules to be published are more than one a script that calls the `'Publish-ModuleToPrivateBicepRegistry'` function for each of the modules can be created.
     </details>
     <p
 1. Update your master template in order to use the new version of the published modules.